 Marianne Manzler

-She earned a BA in English literature from The Ohio State University and an MFA in creative writing from the University of Washington, where she was supported by the Grace Milliman Pollock Fellowship, co-founded the Black Jaw Literary Series, co-edited The Seattle Review, and won UW’s Eugene Van Buren Thesis Award.
+She has over ten years of experience in managing and facilitating literary arts classes and programs for youth and adults, most recently as the Director of Youth and Community Programs at Lighthouse Writer's Workshop, Educator at Prodigy Ventures, and Founding Humanities instructor at The CUBE High School.
+She earned a BA in English Literature from The Ohio State University and an MFA in Creative Writing from the University of Washington, where she was supported by the Grace Milliman Pollock Fellowship, co-founded the Black Jaw Literary Series, co-edited The Seattle Review, and won UW’s Eugene Van Buren Thesis Award.
 There, her passion for fostering imagination, curiosity, and artistic communities flourished.
-She is a prose reader for Quarterly West, sometimes teaches in the Bring the Loft to You Program, and offers one-on-one tutoring, manuscript critique, and academic/executive functioning support.
-She has also received fellowships and financial support from the Vermont Studio Center and Martha's Institute for Creative Writing.
+She teaches creative writing and contemporary literature at the Loft Literary Center, Carleton College, Walker Art Center, and other academic institutions, museums, and community centers.
+She is the host of the podcast series, Mumu Stories, and she can be found at mariannemanzler.substack.com or mariannemanzler.com.